jnoweb/react-authorization-form/README.md

+## React Authorization Form

-## Try adding any password other than 'swordfish' to test this authorization form
+**Try adding any password other than 'swordfish' to test this authorization form**.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).